sunruix/zoj/README.md

-# zoj
+# My ZOJ AC list
-my awkward tries on programming
+Also my awkward tries on programming.